By Lynn Cline

 Winter(Brew) is Coming…

-Raise a glass and make a toast to some of the best craft beers in the state, during the 9th annual WinterBrew Fest, held Friday, January 17, 5-9 pm.
-Presented by the New Mexico Brewers Guild at the Santa Fe Farmers' Market Pavillion, this event draws a big crowd.
+Raise a glass and make a toast to some of the best craft beers in the state, the annual WinterBrew Fest, held in January.
+Presented by the New Mexico Brewers Guild at the Santa Fe Farmers’ Market Pavillion, this event draws a big crowd.
 Armed with glass in hand, guests roam from station to station sampling all kinds of ales, lager, pilsner, stout, mead and more from nearly 20 craft breweries around the state, including Santa Fe Brewing Co.
-Food vendors are on hand to make sure you don't go hungry.
+Food vendors are on hand to make sure you don’t go hungry.

 Souper Bowl Saturday